X-Carve or Shapeoko?

-Carbide Create runs on your computer and is not a cloud based software and that's a good thing if you work in area where the WiFi signal is unreliable like a basement.
+Carbide Create runs on your computer and is not a cloud-based software and that's a good thing if you work in an area where the WiFi signal is unreliable like a basement.

-Also, Carbide Create works on Windows OS and Mac OS both which is rare amoung non-cloud software programs.
+Also, Carbide Create works on Windows OS and Mac OS both of which are rare among non-cloud software programs.

 Just like Easel, Carbide Create can only do 2D and 2.5D modeling and toolpath generation.